matchmakeredlabs/matchmakeredlabs.develop/_Solution/strongdemand.md

 <div class="text-center" style="text-decoration: underline;">MatchMaker's Customers' Competency-based Learning Assets and Frameworks</div>
 ![MatchMaker Function Diagram](/mmassets/MM-Simple-List.svg)

 MatchMaker Education Labs' highly extensible **B2B** offering **enables** a wide-range of ecosystem participants to benefit from<br>high quality matches.
-Let’s explore how MatchMaker enables our customers, by examining a few very specific cases of common high-level scenarios from across the CBLI landscape…
+Please explore the MatchMaker in Action Tab.
+By examining a few very specific cases of common high-level scenarios from across the CBLI landscape, you will quickly see for yourself how MatchMaker enables our customers.